 Connected vehicles can make our downtown Tampa roadways safer, our commutes smoother and our entire transportation system more environmentally friendly.
-If you would like to help make this vision a reality, see if you’re eligible to participate in the Tampa Connected Vehicle Pilot.
+If you would like to help make this vision a reality, see if you’re eligible to participate in the THEA Connected Vehicle Pilot.
 We can’t do this without you!

 Individuals can participate in this exciting research project in three ways: